Pro V1x Alternatives: These Balls Could Be Even Better

 Around the green, the Diamond seemed to land and stick a bit better.
 If you use the Pro V1x but find it spinning back too much, the Diamond could work well.

-You can see the differences between the Srixon balls HERE.
+You can see our favorite Srixon balls HERE.

-This is Taylormade’s highest-spinning premium ball.
+This is Taylormade’s highest-spinning, highest-flying ball.
 It used to be the other way around but they switched the TP5 and TP5x a couple of years ago, I really don’t know why.

 Just like with a lot of the other balls, this one feels softer than the Pro V1x.
 Some people prefer that while others don’t, it’s all personal preference.